 This can include posting a job on a site like Indeed.com, on a local news outlet’s job board, or on an industry association’s job board.
 Open positions can also be posted on your company’s website under a heading like “Careers.”

 You can use social media to find external candidates.
 In addition to posting the open position on a network like LinkedIn, you can reach out to potential candidates who have the skills you’re looking for and are open to hearing about new opportunities.

 Another external recruitment method is going to job fairs.
 These let you meet a large number of potential employees in person, without having to sift through resumes.
 You have to pay a fee for most job fairs, but you get to see candidates in person and get a feel for whether or not someone would be a good cultural fit.
 It’s a great opportunity to find entry-level employees and hire fresh college graduates.

 Using a recruiter or employment agency is also a viable option for external recruitment.
 If you have higher-level positions to fill, a recruiter likely has a network of people open to exploring a new position or has the means to find someone who may be a good fit.

-But finding people willing to apply to a position is one thing; actually making sure they’re a good fit for the company or the position is another.
-The next section will discuss how to improve the candidate prescreening process so that you can streamline your recruiting efforts.
+Finding people willing to apply for a position is one thing; actually making sure they’re a good fit for the company or the position is another.
+The next section will discuss how to improve the candidate prescreening process so you can streamline your recruiting efforts.